 The Galilee – two seas, two ranges of mountains, lots of villages, walks and magical spaces.
 Here are some of the places that will quickly become your favorite.

-Zefat (or Safed, Tzfat, Zefat, Tsfat, whatever you want to call it) is a city of artists and Kabbala set in the mountains.
+Zefat (or Safed, Tzfat, Zefat, Tsfat, whatever you want to call it) is a city of artists and Kabbalah set in the mountains.
 It is the highest city in the Galilee and the entire Israel, situated at an elevation of 900 meters (2,953 feet).
 It is the site of one of the key battles in the 1948 civil war, but it has a history that is hundreds of years old.
 Wander through the Zefat old town artists’ colony and visit the synagogues of the Kabbalists in the Old Jewish Quarter.
 If you can manage a Shabbat in Safed – it is highly recommended – go on a synagogue crawl.

-One of the first Jewish agricultural settlements built in the 1880’s and supported by Rothschild.
+One of the first Jewish agricultural settlements established during the 1880’s by Romanian immigrants and supported by Rothschild.
 Known as the “Princess of the Galilee,” Rosh Pina is now a charming, pleasant and picturesque town, full of boutiques, bread-and-breakfast facilities in quaint-looking restored stone houses, and restaurants.
 It is an excellent place to relax, enjoy and then explore the surrounding area.
-On road 90.
+It is located on Road 90.

 Manara is a kibbutz established in 1943.
 It is close to the Lebanese border and overlooking the Hula Valley.
 Its main industries are agriculture and tourism.
-And speaking of tourism, Manara boasts the longest cable car in Israel climbing from Kiryat Shemona to Kibbutz Menara.
-Enjoy the amazing views of Lebanon, Galilee, Golan.
-Children’s and adult adventure activities on the site.
-See Manara Cliff Info (Hebrew Only) or call 04 6905830.
+And speaking of tourism, Manara boasts the longest cable car in Israel which takes tourists from Kiryat Shemona up to Kibbutz Menara.
+Tourists get to enjoy the amazing views of Lebanon, Galilee and Golan.
+Children’s and adult adventure activities are on the site.
+See Manara Cliff Info (Hebrew Only).
 See Manara Cliff Photos for more images.

 Acre (or Acco) is an ancient town and a Crusader town with many of the fortifications still intact despite the best intentions of Napoleon.
 The fortress was used as a jail during the Mandate and was the scene of a legendary escape.
-The old city is a UNESCO world heritage site.
-On the main coast road north of Haifa.
+The old city is a UNESCO World Heritage site.
+Acre is located on the main coast road north of Haifa.